jfdm/jfdm.github.io/content/page/research.md

 ## Vision

-In Welsh English, the word 'tidy' describes anything positive, pleasurable, good, neat *et cetera*.
-How we engineering our Computer Systems is not tidy nor trustworthy.
-Today's systems use a specification that is separate from the implementation, and their deployment requires that we verify that implementations adhere to specifications through external processes.
-There is a fundamental separation-of-concerns between system: *specification*---by domain experts; *verification*---by verification experts; *creation*---by software engineers; *use*---by end users; and *certification*---by auditors.
-Such a disconnect leads to issues over system security and safety by allowing errors to be present throughout a system's lifecycle.
+The security of our Digital Technologies is paramount as Society and the Economy becomes evermore digital.
+Fundamentally, there is a separation-of-concerns between system: specification—by domain experts; verification—by verification experts; creation—by software engineers; use—by end users; and certification—by auditors.
+Such a disconnect leads to issues over system trustworthiness by allowing potentially exploitable vulnerabilities and errors to be present at various points during a system’s lifecycle.

-Allowing our computer systems to be a clear and present risk to national, and personal safety and security by possessing potentially exploitable vulnerabilities.
-I want to fundamentally change the way we engineer systems.
-I believe that if we are to ever build trustworthy (tidy) systems, we must make machine checkable specifications an intrinsic aspect of the system through adoption of type-driven approaches.
-By doing so we can:
-reduce mismatches between a system's specification and implementation;
-increase productivity of system creation and verification; and fundamentally enhance system trustworthiness.
+Type-Driven (TyDe) techniques see the creation of expressive type systems to capture the structural and behavioural specifications our programs have.
+It is through the type checking process that we can provide static design time guarantees that a system does indeed follow its specification.
+Through adoption of TyDe techniques we can: reduce mismatches between a system’s specification and implementation; increase productivity of system creation and verification; and fundamentally enhance system trustworthiness.
-This will impact both Society and The Economy by guaranteeing that our systems are trustworthy because our engineering practises are themselves: **Ty**pe **D**riv**e**n!
+This will benefit both Society and the Economy by guaranteeing that our systems are trustworthy because our engineering practises are also trustworthy.

+In Welsh English the word ‘tidy’ describes anything that is positive, good, neat. . . .
+I want to make engineering tidy.
+What better way of doing so by making our engineering practices: Type-Driven!

 ## Projects